What is Swing Trading?

 Swing Trading Into the Trend

-Many swing traders say this is more logical because there is less chance of being “wrong sided” when a short-term trend changes direction.
+This is more logical because there is less chance of being “wrong sided” when a short-term trend changes direction.

 Swing Trading Against the Trend

-Many compare swing trading against the trend to picking pennies off a busy highway.
+Some compare swing trading against the trend to picking pennies off a busy highway.
 Because it involves moving against the tide of the market, this approach runs a higher risk of failure.

 The aim of the trading style is to work on the upswings that take place counter-to the main trend.
 That is, in an uptrend, the swing trader will enter the market as the price drops through a short-term correction.
 In a downtrend, the strategy will enter long into the short-term upswings.

-Why use this method when it seems prone to failure?
+So why use this method when it seems prone to failure?
 The attraction for those using this technique is that corrective swings against the main trend can be more powerful and rapid than swings into the trend.

 There is also the bonus of potentially catching an explosive breakout that takes place when the main trend changes course.
 In these events, the price can move percentage points within a short space of time.
 In reality, many reverse swing traders miss-out on these moves because they close positions as soon as there’s a modest profit.